 NURSERIES: Treat the seedlings on a regular basis.
-They can be treated in any way that will bring 1 liter/ha (13 oz/acre) of the active agents into the root zone every 30 to 45 days.
+They can be treated in any way that will bring 13 oz/acre (1 liter /ha) of the active agents into the root zone every 30 to 45 days.
 Use one of the following means: sprinkler irrigation, drip irrigation, or soil drench.
 A good time to treat potted seedlings is when transferring them to a larger pot size.

 ORCHARDS: 1.
-Treat the roots at transplanting using a 0.5% Vitazyme root dip (for bare root stock), or a soil drench over the root zone for each tree of about 15 ml (0.5 oz) in 4 to 8 liters (1 to 2 gal) of water, depending on the size of the tree.
+Treat the roots at transplanting using a 0.5% Vitazyme root dip (for bare root stock), or a soil drench over the root zone for each tree of about 0.5 oz in one to two gallons of water, depending on the size of the tree.

-2. Apply Vitazyme to the soil and foliage at 1.5 liters/ha (20 oz/acre) using one of the following schedules:
+2. Apply Vitazyme to the soil and foliage at 20 oz/acre (1.5 liters/ha) using one of the following schedules: